4 Proactive Strategies to Manage Absenteeism: A Best Practices Guide

 The reasons for absenteeism fall under two categories: those an employer has no control over (such as employees having to call out due to unforeseen life events) and those an employer can influence (such as schedule arrangements, workplace culture, and safety).

-Life circumstances such as illness, emergencies, and other unexpected scenarios are valid reasons employees repeatedly call out, come in late, leave early, or take extended or unscheduled breaks.
-Of course, employers cannot control such unforeseen events.
-And as such, they should strongly consider pivoting away from punitive measures in response to them — and instead take a proactive approach to managing them.
+Life circumstances such as illness, emergencies, and other unexpected scenarios are valid reasons employees to repeatedly call out, come in late, leave early, or take extended or unscheduled breaks.
+For these types of events, employers should pivot away from punitive measures — and instead take a proactive approach to managing them.

-One highly effective way to begin to handle absences is by establishing callout mechanisms for employees to easily call out in advance of an absence, both unforeseen and otherwise.
+One highly effective way to handle absences is by establishing callout mechanisms that enable employees to easily call out ahead of absences, both unforeseen and otherwise.
 Offering shift-trading capabilities allows employees some flexibility in their work schedules while also freeing up supervisors from having to fill unexpected open shifts at the last minute.
 Voluntary callout programs allow employees to put themselves on lists to be the first to be unscheduled if the company needs fewer people.

-These and other worker-centric scheduling strategies don’t just help employers effectively manage valid absences and reduce their impact on the business: They also support employees’ lives outside of work, demonstrating an employer’s commitment to healthy work-life balance – which is a non-negotiable for today’s workers.
+These kinds of worker-centric scheduling strategies don’t just help employers effectively manage valid absences and reduce their impact on the business, they also support employees’ lives outside of work.
+This benefit further reflects an employer’s commitment to healthy work-life balance — which is a non-negotiable for today’s workers.

 Best Practice 2: Build a Culture Focused on Employee Well-Being and Safety